 I also studied three years in Tallinn University of Technology where I got my bachelor's degree with the thesis Creating a Model for Audiovisual Speech in Estonian.

-Piano, guitar, ballroom/latin dancing, nature, geocaching, good movies, good books
+Piano, guitar, dancing (salsa, rock'n'roll, ballroom/latin), nature, geocaching, good movies, good books

 Parser lexicalisation through self-learning In Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2013).
 Atlanta, United States, 2013